-- During snow emergencies, main thoroughfares and emergency routes will be cleared first and will remain the focus in overnight hours.
-Side streets, neighborhoods, and cul-de-sacs will be cleared once the emergency routes are safe to travel.
+During winter weather events, major thoroughfares and critical areas will be cleared first and will remain the focus in overnight hours.
+Side streets, neighborhoods, and cul-de-sacs will be cleared once the major thoroughfares and critical areas are safe to travel.

 Major thoroughfares are main roadways and emergency routes.